fuzeplay/flyer-dev-env-setup-instructions/README.md

   In Computer Programming, a "Library" is code that somebody else wrote that you can copy and modify.

-  For example, if you want to modify the [Newbie-Zubi]() game on your Zubi Flyer, you don't have to write the code for the entire game on your own, you would use the Newbie-Zubi code that we already wrote and put in the Zubi Flyer Library.
-By the same logic, the Zubi Flyer library uses the [FastLED](http://fastled.io/) library to control the LEDs (that's the flashing lights!) on the Zubi
+  For example, if you want to modify the [Newbie-Zubi](https://github.com/fuzeplay/zubi-flyer-games/blob/master/newbie_zubi/newbie_zubi.ino) game on your Zubi Flyer, you don't have to write the code for the entire game on your own, you would use the Newbie-Zubi code that we've already written and put in the Zubi Flyer Library.
+Similarly, the Zubi Flyer library uses the [FastLED](http://fastled.io/) library to control the LEDs (that's the flashing lights!) on the Zubi Flyer board.

   If you're curious, feel free to [read more](https://www.arduino.cc/en/Hacking/LibraryTutorial) about how Arduino Libraries work.
 ### 2.a Install the Zubi Flyer Libraries